opd-ai/webminer/SITE_GENERATOR.md

 - `--wallet`: Your Monero wallet address
 - `--throttle`: CPU usage limit (0.1 = 10%, 0.5 = 50%, etc.)

 All three parameters are optional.
-Omit them to generate a site without the webminer script.
+Omit them to generate a site without the webminer script or UI.

 ### 🔍 Smart File Filtering